 End Function

-- Now you see, our function is ready to use.
-Choose cell C13 and type the following formula.
+- Choose cell C13 and type the following formula:

 =Calculate_Distance(C8,C9,C11)

-- Finally, press the ENTER button to get the distance.
-It will show the distance in the Miles units.
+- Press ENTER to get the distance.
+It will show the distance in Miles.

 Download Practice Workbook